DerianMelvin/SASMusicPlayer/README.md

 Each part of the player (title, artist, bar, etc.) can be customized to your preferences _(up to a certain extent)_.

 The skin will load using the default values defined in the variables file, which can be accessed through the context menu and select `Edit Variables_[ALIGNMENT_TYPE].inc`.
-You can set the media player (for NowPlaying variant) and adjust cover art variables through the context menu as well.
+You can set the media player (for NowPlaying variant), adjust cover art variables and colors through the context menu as well.

 All variables are labeled into small groups/sections + comments to guide users on what each setting does.